 - Strategy and Books for Early Birds To Clear IAS Exam.

 - Civil Service Prelims: 6 Month Strategy – How Can You Clear UPSC Prelims in 6 Months?

 - IAS Books for Civil Services Prelims and Mains Exam Preparation.

 Go with a relaxed mind on the exam day

 On the exam day, keep a cool head.
 Relax and go with a calm mind.
 Read questions carefully and ensure that you don’t make silly mistakes.
-Strongly believe that you can clear civil services preliminary exam, and you will.
+Strongly believe that you can clear the civil services preliminary exam, and you will.

 Read Topper’s Success Stories and Testimonials